 There comes a time in every person’s life when they suddenly realize their sexual preferences have changed.
-Just like music or food or Instagram filters, what you like in the bedroom (or the shower… or the floor…) can change over time.
-While it’s easy to sit back and select the same vibrator setting or run through the same positions with your S.O., there’s a chance you’ve come to the realization that what you once loved has gotten a little stale.
+Just like music, food, or Instagram filters, what you like in the bedroom (or the shower or floor) can change over time.
+While it’s easy to sit back and select the same vibrator setting or run through the same positions with your S.O., there’s a chance you’ve realized that what you once loved has gotten a little stale.

 1. Katoptronophilia